Eurasian blue tit: Hybrids

 Pleske's tit (Cyanistes × pleskei) is a common interspecific hybrid between this species and the azure tit (Cyanistes cyanus), in western Russia.
-Such birds can look like azure tits, but with less white on the tail and a bit of yellow on the chest or like blue tit but with whitish underparts.
+Such birds can resemble azure tits, but have less white on their tails and a hint of yellow on their chests, or resemble blue tits, but have whitish underparts.

 Description

 The Eurasian blue tit is usually 10.5–12 cm long with a wingspan of 17.5–20 cm for both sexes, and weighs about 11 g.
-A typical blue tit has an intensively blue crown and dark blue line passing through the eye, and encircling the white cheeks to the chin, giving the bird a very distinctive appearance.
+A typical blue tit has an intensely blue crown and a dark blue line passing through the eye and encircling the white cheeks and chin, giving the bird a very distinctive appearance.
 The forehead and a bar on the wing are white.
 The nape, wings and tail are blue, and the back is yellowish green.
-The underparts are mostly sulphur-yellow with a dark line down the abdomen; the yellowness is indicative of the number of yellowy-green caterpillars eaten, due to high levels of carotene pigments in the diet.
-The bill is black, the legs bluish grey, and the irises dark brown.
-The sexes are similar and often indistinguishable to human eyes, but under ultraviolet light, males have a brighter blue crown.
+The underparts are mostly sulphur-yellow with a dark line down the abdomen; the intensity of this yellow colour is indicative of the number of yellow-green caterpillars consumed, due to high levels of carotene pigments in their diet.
+The bill is black, the legs are bluish grey, and the irises are dark brown.
+The sexes are similar and often indistinguishable to the human eye, but under ultraviolet light, the crown of the male is brighter blue.
 Juvenile birds are yellower and have fewer contrasting colours.
-They become similar to mature ones in September, although some parts of the wings are kept until May/June next year.
+They begin to resemble mature birds by September, although they retain some wing markings until May or June of the following year.

-Blue tits can also see in ultraviolet light, which is one of the ways they can distinguish whether the bird they are seeing is a male, female or juvenile.
-A male's cap is more intensely blue than a female's or chick's.
+Blue tits can also see in ultraviolet light, which is one of the ways they can distinguish between male, female and juvenile birds.
+The cap of a male is a more intense shade of blue than that of a female or chick.